drei01/pricewell-docs/site/content/features/pricing_pages/adding-coupons.md

 If you would like to let your customers enter their own coupons, this can be enabled in PriceWell under "Advanced Settings" -> "Enable coupons"

 ![checkbox to allow coupons in stripe checkout](/img/allow-coupons.png)

+**Warning**\
+It's not possible to apply a promotion code AND allow customers to add their own codes during checkout.
+If you supply a promotion code, customers will not be able to add their own even if you have the option active in PriceWell.